Giray18/power_bi_reporting_solution/README.md

 As per task requirements there is a pivot table creation task based on source data.
 Since I created my source files on SSMS database, I used Excel native SSMS connector to gather data into excel.
 After ingestion applied pivot table steps to gather solution`s required data which can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/excel_task .

 ## Power BI Task Solution;
-2 reports created based on requirements defined on PowerBI section of the task document. <br>
+3 reports created based on requirements defined on PowerBI section of the task document. <br>

+**Info page:** Gives brief info about reports and their visuals to users.

 **On first report:** Named as Team Activities; Visualitions created to reflect below inquiries answers.
 Weekday Slicer and Percent % Slicer bringing required data into tree map visuals.